grafana/agent/docs/sources/flow/when-to-use-flow/prometheus-agent.md

 * `prometheus.relabel`
 * `prometheus.remote_write`

-Agent Flow's performance is comparable to Prometheus, because `prometheus` Flow components are abe to processes Prometheus metrics natively without converting them to other formats such as OTLP.
+Agent Flow's performance is comparable to Prometheus, because `prometheus` Flow components are able to processes Prometheus metrics natively without converting them to other formats such as OTLP.

 Agent Flow also comes pre-built with exporters out of the box.
 For example, `prometheus.exporter.unix`